NamikazeAsh/SevenTeas/README.md

 Will not work with GitHub pages , you'll have to download the whole thing

+PS: No templates used by me on the user's end and the backend-frontend.

 # Pre-requesites
 > Creating the database under the name ebooks
 > Adding the following tables with the below given descriptions